AnisaHMohamed/tweeter/README.md

 Spill the Tea is a beautiful single-page Twitter clone.

-This app to showcases HTML, CSS, JS, jQuery, WebKit and AJAX front-end skills, as well as my Node, Express and MongoDB back-end skills.
+This app to showcases HTML, CSS, JS, jQuery, WebKit and AJAX front-end skills, as well as my Node, Express and MongoDB back-end skills

+This app is Responsive for Tablets, Cellular and Desktop Viewing

 ## Final Product